top of page

 RAINFOREST CONSERVATION

-PT TIV Airmadidi Factory has formally designated the Kaki Dian area with an area of 3.6 hectares as a Biodiversity Program development area.
-The main activities of this program are flora preservation, research, innovation development, environmental education, and community empowerment.
+PT TIV Airmadidi Factory has officially designated the Kaki Dian area, spanning 3.6 hectares, as a Biodiversity Program development zone.
+The core activities of this program include flora preservation, research, innovation development, environmental education, and community empowerment.

-Kaki Dian Natural Park is part of the Mount Klabat ecosystem and is located in Airmadidi Atas District, North Minahasa Regency, North Sulawesi Province.
-This park is at an altitude of 500 – 650 m above sea level and is categorized as a lowland rainforest ecosystem.
-Lowland rainforests are known for their high biodiversity but also have a big threat, namely land change or deforestation.
+Kaki Dian Natural Park, situated in the Mount Klabat ecosystem, is located in Airmadidi Atas District, North Minahasa Regency, North Sulawesi Province.
+The park lies at an altitude of 500 to 650 meters above sea level and features a lowland rainforest ecosystem.
+Known for its rich biodiversity, lowland rainforests face significant threats such as land change and deforestation.

-Kaki Dian is located at the foot of Mount Klabat which is part of the upstream Tondano River Basin (DAS).
-This region has abundant natural resource potential, is the largest spring source in North Sulawesi, has high biodiversity, and has protected endemic biota.
+Kaki Dian, positioned at the base of Mount Klabat and part of the upstream Tondano River Basin, is a region of abundant natural resources.
+It is the largest spring source in North Sulawesi, supports high biodiversity, and protects endemic species.
+The significance of Mount Klabat and Kaki Dian is a key reason for implementing the Kehati program in this area.

 OBJECTIVES